JaedanC/PythonTutorial/docs/Intermediate.md

 To write to an open file `f`, you call the `f.write()` method where you pass a string.
 If you want to write to a newline you can include a `"\n"` as we've seen earlier.
 Calling `f.write()` multiple times will continue to append text.
 Some people like to write files one line at a time, others not.
 This is personal preference usually.

-Consier this example that writes out the csv we just read earlier.
+Consider this example that writes out the csv we just read earlier.

 ```python
 lines = [